 - Barcode scanners

 You cannot connect the terminal to a tablet or computer since the built-in app has all the register features, and transactions happen directly in the cloud.
-But it is perfectly possible to run the full-fledged Square Point of Sale system on a tablet at the point of sale simultaneously to the independent Terminal connected to the Square account.
+But it is perfectly possible to run the full-fledged Square Point of Sale system (try the free app here) on a tablet at the point of sale simultaneously to the independent Terminal connected to the Square account.

 On the Terminal, you can view sales history, generate custom reports and track sales by team member.
 You can’t view cash drawer session history like Square Point of Sale allows on a tablet.

 All Square users have backend (in any internet browser) access to sales reports sorted by date, location, time period and more.
 Generated reports can be exported to Excel.
 There are lots of other free analytics on gift cards, popular sales categories, sales trends, transaction status, discounts, employee sales, etc. Custom reports can also be created.

 If these are not enough, Square sales can be synced with more advanced accounting tools like Kashoo, Xero and Zoho Books.